 |I borrow (e.g. credit card to spread costs over time)||2.0%|

-In partnership with Korbond, we conducted a survey of over 200 respondents through SmartSurvey.
+In partnership with Korbond, we conducted a survey of over 200 respondents through SmartSurvey in 2019.
 Respondents have children between the ages of 4 and 12, and spanned a range of income levels.